 - Teaching or attending school in a foreign country

 - Commuting from Canada to US workplace

 - Vacationing outside Canada

-Just leaving Canada isn’t enough to not be considered a resident for income tax purposes.
-However, you may be considered a deemed non-resident if you established ties in a country which has a tax treaty with Canada and you are considered to be a resident there.
+Just leaving Canada isn’t enough to stop being a resident for income tax purposes.
+However, you may be a deemed non-resident if you established ties in a country which has a tax treaty with Canada.
+As well as the foreign government there considers you to be a resident there.

 You are a non-resident for tax purposes if you:

 - Routinely or generally live in another country and not considered a resident of Canada